im-copilot-sandbox/csharp-webapi-memorygame/README/WORKSHOP.md

 - Open the file `Routes/Routes.cs'.
 - Open the Copilot Chat and ask Copilot to help.

     `NOTE` that after entering the `#file` text followed by the enter key, VSCode will display the dropdown to allow selection of the file.
-The file must be blue in the prompt, indicating that Copilot has the file reference like this.
+The file must be blue in the prompt, indicating that Copilot has the file reference.
+Like this.
     ![File Selection Prompting Example](./images/file_selection_prompting_example.png)

     ```text